 The longest stretch is Playa Honda.
 It is more of a residential area without the big resorts popular by locals using the promenade with great views of the sea for their exercises in the morning and evening.

 The promenade and beaches are less busy viewer tourists come to this area.
 The main beach Playa Honda is watched by lifeguards in the summer.
 During our stay in the winter, we went to Playa del Cable to swim in the protected bay daily.
-Showers are available at Playa Honda itself, perfect for getting rid of the sand before heading back.
+Showers are available at Playa Honda, perfect for getting rid of the sand before returning.
 Along the promenade are a number of excellent restaurants and cafés.

 Playa Honda is also a magnificent place to watch the sunrise while enjoying your first coffee in the morning.
-Definitely one of my favourite places to be in Lanzarote.
-Sunrise and Sunset time
+It's definitely one of my favourite places to be in Lanzarote.

 Don't miss out on La Orilla Beach Bar with its excellent fresh tuna bowl and cocktails.
 It is a beautiful location to chill out in a relaxing atmosphere.

 Costa Teguise is a popular destination, lively with some excellent resorts next to the sea and a long promenade.
 It is less busy than Playa Blanca but not less attractive, located in the middle of Lanzarote.

 The five picture-perfect golden beaches are excellent for swimming.
-The main beach is Playa de las Cucharas with lifeguards on duty, and excellent for children.
+The main beach is Playa de las Cucharas, with lifeguards on duty, and it is excellent for children.

 Restrooms and showers are available.
 Lots of cafes, shops, and bars are along the strip.
 It is the third-largest tourist area and is perfectly located to explore the main tourist attractions of Lanzarote.